 Conductor, Orchestra Prize La Maestra 2020

-Gladysmarli Del Valle Vadel Marcano was born in San Felipe, Venezuela, in 1995.
-She began her musical studies at 4 years old within the children choirs and youth and children orchestras of Venezuela.
+Born in Venezuela, Glass Marcano began her musical studies at 4 years old within children choirs and youth and children orchestras.
 Her musical instrument is the violin.
 At 8 years old she entered the Mescoli White Star Conservatory of Music where she learned musical theory and received individual violin lessons and orchestral practice.
 The following year she became a member of the San Felipe Youth Orchestra under the baton of maestro Diego Armando Guzmán.